Benefits of Tea With Moringa

 Masala tea ingredients:

-Serve in a mug and top with fresh lemon slices!
+• Serve in a mug with fresh lemon slices on top!

-The leaves are primarily used as a food source, being rich in protein and essential amino acids.
-It is not generally eaten on its own; rather, it is blended with other ingredients to create soups and teas.
-It has a strong flavour similar to broccoli or spinach.
-The leaves are used in curries and dry stir-fries in many countries across South Asia and Africa including Bangladesh, India, Nepal, Pakistan, Sri Lanka and Tanzania.
-The dried leaves can be boiled to make herbal tea popularly known as Benefits of Moringa Tea.
-Moringa oleifera contains iron which helps increase haemoglobin levels which supply oxygen throughout your body.
-Studies have shown that populations that eat foods containing iron absorb more iron than those who don't eat these foods at all.
+The leaves serve as a protein-rich food source, often blended with other ingredients to make soups and teas due to their strong flavor reminiscent of broccoli or spinach.
+They are utilized in curries and dry stir-fries across South Asia and Africa, including Bangladesh, India, Nepal, Pakistan, Sri Lanka, and Tanzania.
+Boiling the dried leaves produces the popular herbal tea known as Moringa Tea, which contains iron, aiding in increased hemoglobin levels for improved oxygen distribution throughout the body.
+Studies indicate that populations consuming iron-rich foods absorb more iron than those who avoid such foods.

 Moringa Serving Size